Completion theorem for equivariant $K$-theory: -theory of filtrable Borel spaces

 \subsection{Filtrable schemes for torus action}

-The above structural results become important for us when we deal with the equivariant and the ordinary $K$-theory under the action of a split torus.
-This is due to the following fundamental result, proven by Bialynicki-Birula \cite{BB} when $k$ is algebraically closed and by Hesselink \cite{Hessel} when $k$ is any field.
+Recall that a torus $T$ over $k$ is called {\sl split} if it is isomorphic to a finite product of the multiplicative group $\G_m$ as a $k$-group scheme.
+The number of copies of $\G_m$ in $T$ is called the rank of $T$.
+In this subsection, $T$ will denote a split torus over $k$.
+In order to apply the above structural results, we shall use the following fundamental result, proven by Bialynicki-Birula \cite{BB} when $k$ is algebraically closed and by Hesselink \cite{Hessel} when $k$ is any field.

-\begin{thm}[Bialynicki-Birula, Hesselink] Let $X$ be a smooth projective scheme with an action of a split torus $T$.
+\begin{thm}[Bialynicki-Birula, Hesselink] Let $X$ be a smooth projective scheme with an action of a split torus $T$ over $k$.
 Then $X$ is $T$-filtrable. \end{thm}